 I’ve outlined my specific design process here, But mostly, every eDesign services go just like this:

-Your homework: The client (You) takes the measurements of his space, takes as many good photos as possible, and make a note of the existing pieces that he wants to include in the new design.
+Your homework: The client (You) takes the measurements of his space, takes as many good photos as possible, and notes the existing pieces he wants to include in the new design.

 Moodboard creation: A moodboard is created based on the answers to the questionnaire with inspirational photos and some furniture and decoration pieces.